jasxflowers/olfactory-game-mechanics/README.md

 # Mechanics of Scent: Mapping Olfactory Play

-This repository contains the data analysis code and supporting materials for the paper:
+This repository contains the data analysis code and supporting materials for the paper.
+NOTE: This paper is currently under submission to _ACM Transactions on Computer-Human Interaction_ (TOCHI).

 **Brooks, J., & Niedenthal, S. (2025). _Mechanics of Scent: Mapping Olfactory Play_.**

 The project explores olfactory interaction in olfactory and non-olfactory games through the lens of game mechanics.
 It includes a structured dataset of over 500 games, statistical and cluster analyses, and visualizations of how scent-based mechanics differ across olfactory and non-olfactory games.
+A preprint version is available on arXiv: arXiv:xxxx.xxxxx.
+Please cite the arXiv version if referencing this work.

 ---